Slender Man: Origin (2009)

 The Slender Man was created on 10 June 2009, on a thread in the Something Awful Internet forum.
-The thread was a Photoshop contest in which users were challenged to "create paranormal images".
+The thread was a Photoshop contest in which users were challenged to create "paranormal images".
 Forum poster Eric Knudsen, under the pseudonym "Victor Surge", contributed two black-and-white images of groups of children to which he added a tall, thin, spectral figure wearing a black suit.
-Although previous entries had consisted solely of photographs, Surge supplemented his submission with snatches of text—supposedly from witnesses—describing the abductions of the groups of children and giving the character the name "The Slender Man":
+Although previous entries had consisted solely of photographs, Surge supplemented his submission with snatches of text—supposedly from witnesses—describing the abductions of groups of children and giving the character the name "Slender Man":

 The quote under the first photograph read:

 We didn't want to go, we didn't want to kill them, but its persistent silence and outstretched arms horrified and comforted us at the same time…